djkormo/mlnet-tutorial/docs/getting-started/README.md

 * `dotnet sln add Model`
 * `dotnet sln add Trainer`

-This commands create a new project directory.
+These commands create a new project directory.
 Then, add a new solution file to the project folder.
 Next, create a new empty web project.
-And finally, we're adding the project to the solution file.
+Finally, we're adding the project to the solution file.

-After you've executed these commands you can open the solution file in Visual Studio 2019 or execute `code .` from the project folder to open up Visual Studio Code.
+After you've executed these commands, you can open the solution file in Visual Studio 2019 or execute `code .` from the project folder to open up Visual Studio Code.